 Suffering with a Brain Injury?

-In Bakersfield and Kern County, brain injuries can arise due to accidents such as car crashes, falls and acts of violence.
-Brain injuries are behind hundreds of thousands of hospitalizations in the United States each year.
+In Bakersfield and Kern County, brain injuries can arise due to accidents such as car crashes, falls, and acts of violence.
+Brain injuries are responsible for many hospitalizations in the United States each year.

-If you or a loved one has suffered a brain injury due to someone else’s careless or wrongful actions, you may be eligible for financial compensation.
-The Bakersfield brain injury lawyers at Jacoby & Meyers can represent you in the fight for justice and maximum compensation.
+If you or a loved one has suffered a brain injury due to someone else’s careless or wrongful actions, you may have the right to pursue financial compensation.
+The Bakersfield brain injury lawyers at Jacoby & Meyers represent individuals seeking accountability and compensation under California law.

 Types of Traumatic Brain Injuries We Handle

-Jacoby & Meyers has been providing clients in California with access to high-quality legal and medical services for over 50 years.
-Our goal is always to maximize our client’s physical, financial and emotional recovery.
+Jacoby & Meyers has been providing clients in California with access to legal representation for over 50 years.
+Our goal is to support our clients’ physical, financial, and emotional recovery through experienced legal advocacy.

-With our years of experience, we are capable of handling cases involving all types of traumatic brain injuries, including:
+With our years of experience, we handle cases involving many types of traumatic brain injuries, including:

 - Concussions